-I deny that I hold any new doctrine about regeneration in saying this.
-I appeal to the Bible.
-I appeal to the Articles.
-I appeal to the Prayer-book.
-I appeal to the Homilies.
+I deny that I hold any new doctrine about Regeneration in saying this.
+I appeal to the Bible; I appeal to the Articles; I appeal to the Prayer-book; I appeal to the Homilies.
 In all of them, I say unhesitatingly, I see the doctrine I maintain.
-I appeal to the writings of all the principal Reformers of our Church.
-I appeal to the works of some of the best and worthiest Bishops who have ever adorned the Bench.
+I appeal to the writings of all the principal Reformers of our Church; I appeal to the works of some of the best and worthiest Bishops who have ever adorned the Bench.
 I assert confidently that it has been preached in Church of England pulpits ever since the time of the Reformation,-in many at some periods, in some at all.
 There never has been wanting a succession of faithful men, who have constantly said to the mass of their congregation, "Ye must be born again."
-There never was an attempt to shut the door against a minister for preaching such doctrine before our own day.
+There never was an attempt to shut the door against a minister for preaching such doctrine, before the case of Mr. Gorham in our own day.
 In short, if I err, I feel that I err in good company.
 I err with Bishop Hooper and Bishop Latimer, those faithful martyrs of Christ.
-I err with Jewel, and Leighton, and Usher, and Hall, and Hopkins, and Carleton, and Davenant, and many others of whom I have not time to speak particularly.
-And when I think of this, I am not disturbed by the charge that I do not agree with Archbishop Laud and the Nonjurors, or even with others of later date still.
+I err with Jewel, with Leighton, and Usher, and Hall, and Hopkins, and Carleton, and Davenant, and many others, of whom I have not time to speak particularly.
+And when I think of this, I am not disturbed by the charge that I do not agree with Archbishop Laud and the Non jurors, or even with others of later date still.

-Reader, I commend you to God, and to the word of His grace.
-You and I are travelling to a place where controversies will all be forgotten, and nothing but eternal realities remain.
-Would you have a real hope in that day?
-See to it that you have a real Regeneration.
+We are all travelling to a place where controversies will be forgotten, and nothing but eternal realities remain.
+Would we have a real hope in that day?
+We must see to it that we have a real Regeneration.
 Nothing else will do.
 "Except a man be born again, he cannot see the kingdom of God."
 (John iii.
 3.)

-The following quotations bearing on the subject discussed in this tract, are drawn from writers, of whom some are the greatest and most learned divines the world has ever seen.
-They are specially commanded to the attention of members of the Church of England.
+The following quotations, bearing on the subject discussed in this paper, are drawn from writers, of whom some are the greatest and most learned divines the world has ever seen.
+They are specially commended to the attention of members of the Church of England.